Overview

 Status

 Current API uptime is 99.97%.
-System status, incident reports, and scheduled maintenance windows are published at status.varl.bio.
+System status, incident reports, and scheduled maintenance windows are published at status.varl.net.
 Subscribe to receive real-time notifications via email or webhook.

 Authentication